 The rationales of Ferguson plot analysis

 Gel electrophoresis is usually performed at one single gel concentration.
-Migration distances of sample zones are compared with the position of standards and the molecular size of unknowns is determined.
-This works fine with many applications.
-The procedure that we introduce here is not meant to replace routine procedures for examining hundreds of samples per day.
-It rather focuses on advanced operations sometimes necessary to arrive at correct results.
+Migration distances of sample zones are compared with the position of standards to arrive at a determination of molecular size.
+This method is adequate for many applications.
+The procedure introduced here is not meant to replace routine procedures for examining hundreds of DNA our RNA samples per day.

 Gel electrophoresis depends on both particle size and surface net charge density.
-Determining particle sizes in ONE gel will only work, if the sample and standards have the SAME charge.
+Determining particle sizes in ONE gel will only work, if ALL samples and standards have the SAME surface charge.
 This is usually true for nucleic acids and SDS denatured proteins.
-If not so, the "single gel - one lane of standards method" can be compared with solving one equation (migration distance) with two unknowns (size and charge).
-Depending on the setting, one can determine almost any size that is desired.
-Errors are also possible if sample and standards are of different nature, i.e., vary in conformation.
-This phenomenon is called anomalous migration or peak inversion in the literature, but it is nothing else than comparing, e.g., apples and bananas.
+If the surface charge of compared sample components and standards is not equal, the "single gel - one lane of standards method" can be compared to solving one equation (migration distance) with two unknowns (molecular size and charge).

 Picture of Ferguson plot